ahgroup/modelbuilder/inst/docsfordevelopers/documentation.md

 * `mbmodel$par[[i]]$ub` - upper bound for parameter

 ### Model examples
 Several model examples following the above structure are in the `\auxiliary\modelfiles` folder.
-The are provided both as Rds files and as .R scripts which can be run to produce the Rds files.
+They are provided both as Rds files and as .R scripts which can be run to produce the Rds files.
 A script in `\auxiliary\helperfuncttions` can take a mbmodel provided as Rds or R file and produce the other file.
 It can also turn any Rds or R script into ode/stochastic/discrete function code.